WHY I WORK REMOTELY?

 Meetings – some may think it’s an issue when you are not in the same room with people you meet with.
-I used to think the same, but it’s not a problem at all (of course it’s not as easy as face to face meeting).
+I used to think the same, but it’s not a problem at all (of course it’s not as easy as face-to-face meeting).
 We use Google Hangouts as our main tool for meetings and it works really great.
-Beside sharing video and audio, we have presentation mode which is very useful.
+Besides sharing video and audio, we have a presentation mode which is very useful.
 With this feature we can share our screen, entire desktop or just a single application.
 It’s not perfect, like every tool, but it’s good enough.
-Additionally I use tool called ScreenHero for peer-programming.
+Additionally I use tool called ScreenHero for peer programming.
 There are plenty similar tools u can test and use.

 I also try to keep my all tasks in one place – like a list of things (beside all task management tools related to projects, where everything is listed in details).
 I just note important things on sticky notes and place them on my computer.

 Google Calendar is also a tool I couldn’t work without.
 I wouldn’t know when, with whom and about what are my all meetings.
 It seems really simple but it’s very important.